ViViVerse/VVVCreator/README.md

 + SysCodeGuid<br />A new guid in the format 00000000, 0000, 0000, 0000, 000000000000.
 + UserString<br />A string which has to be provided by the user.

-Only macros of type _UserString_ can be edited in the tool.
+Only macro values of type _UserString_ can be edited in the tool, all others are set automatically by the system.

 ### Predefined macros